The Mobile Cop Jiban: Characters

 A drifter who takes in Mayumi after she loses her memory, mistaking her for his dead sister, Midori.
-He initially refers to her by that name but later refers to her by her own name Mayumi after reading a missing person's notice, although Mayumi does not tell him her true origins (since her memory is faulty).
+He initially refers to her by that name but later refers to her by her own name after reading a missing person's notice, although Mayumi does not tell him her true origins (since her memory is faulty).
 In the scuffle, Mayumi goes away, unable to remember what just happened.
-He died in Episode 46, when Jiban removed the Bomb Ring from Mayumi's finger with a very precise shot, without hurting her.
-Ryou took the ring and ran, to throw it out, but was killed in the resulting explosion.
+He died in Episode 46, when Jiban removed the Bomb Ring from Mayumi's finger with a very precise shot without hurting her.
+Ryou took the ring and ran to throw it out, but was killed in the resulting explosion.
 He is played by Ryouhei Kobayashi Who would later play Fumiya Hoshikawa / Five Black in the 1990 sentai series Chikyu Sentai Fiveman.